srid/neuron/doc/Installing/Docker workflow.md

 ```

 This will run the neuron server on the current directory which can be accessed at <http://localhost:8080>.
 The docker image operates on `/notes` as the current working directory, which is where you are expected to mount your notes directory.

+## Whalebrew

+macOS users may want to [try the Whalebrew package](https://github.com/srid/neuron/issues/528), but note that it may not be up to date.